-To assess the factors associated with the variation in hospitals' out-of-network billing rates, we follow the approach of Finkelstein et al. (2016) and run a least absolute shrinkage and selection operator (Lasso) regression on a range of hospital, local area, physician market, and hospital market characteristics (a complete list and descriptions of the variables that we include in our first-stage Lasso are available in Appendix 1).
+To assess the factors associated with the variation in hospitals' out-of-network billing rates, we follow the approach of Finkelstein, Gentzkow, and H. Williams (2016) and run a least absolute shrinkage and selection operator (Lasso) regression on a range of hospital, local area, physician market, and hospital market characteristics (a complete list and descriptions of the variables that we include in our first-stage Lasso are available in Appendix B).
 We also include indicator variables for whether or not EmCare and TeamHealth had contracts with hospitals.
 The Lasso method applies a penalizing parameter to the coefficient of the explanatory variables included in the regression.
 We use 10-fold cross-validation to choose the penalizing parameter that minimizes the mean squared error.
 We use this Lasso procedure to select a set of variables that we include in a second stage where we determine their correlation with hospital out-of-network billing rates.

 Figure 2 presents our conditional correlations between the variables selected using the Lasso regression and the share of patients per hospital that saw out-of-network physicians between 2011 and 2015 during an emergency.
-We also included several variables, which were not selected by the Lasso regression, but which our model indicates should be relevant.
-These variables include a measure of physicians per capita, and hospital, physician, and insurer HHIs.18 The results in Figure 2 are correlates of hospital-level out-of-network billing rates and should not be interpreted causally.
-However, several of the correlations are consistent with the equilibrium described by our model.
+The results are correlates of hospital-level out-of-network billing rates and should not be interpreted causally.
 As Figure 2 shows, the presence of EmCare at a hospital is positively correlated with the hospital's out-of-network billing rate.
-In contrast, outsourcing a hospital's ED to TeamHealth is negatively correlated with the hospital's out-of-network billing rate.
-In addition, we find that non-profit hospitals, teaching hospitals, and government-owned hospitals have lower rates of out-of-network billing; for-profit hospitals have higher out-of-network billing rates.
+By contrast, outsourcing a hospital's ED to TeamHealth is negatively correlated with the hospital's out-of-network billing rate.
+In addition, we find that nonprofit hospitals, teaching hospitals, and government-owned hospitals have lower rates of out-of-network billing; for-profit hospitals have higher out-of-network billing rates.
 Larger hospitals and hospitals with better technology have lower rates of out-of-network billing.
-The share of total discharges funded by Medicare is positively correlated with out-of-network billing
+The share of total discharges funded by Medicare is positively correlated with out-of-network billing rates.
+Finally, we find that areas with a higher fraction of married adults and low inequality have low out-of-network rates.